 Action 1.3.3.
-Inventory, assess and standardize equipment to support emergency medical response
+By January 2009, inventory, assess and standardize equipment to support emergency medical response assessment of EMR equipment within CDCR.
+By January 2009, we will have acquired standard EMR equipment for all CDCR institutions.

 The final element in effective emergency medical response is the ready availability of appropriate emergency medical equipment.
 This type of equipment is not uniformly available at CDCR institutions.
-By July 2008, we will have completed an inventory and assessment of EMR equipment within CDCR.
-By January 2009, we will have acquired standard EMR equipment for all CDCR institutions.
+By July 2008, we will have completed an inventory and